xlab-si/emmy/docs/theory.md

 Note that this might be group with hidden order (like RSA, see `crypto/rsa` package), so one-bit challenges need to be used (making the protocol also ZKP).

-In emmy this protocol is available in `crypto/qoneway` package and can be executed as:
+In emmy this protocol is available in `crypto/preimage` package and can be executed as:

 ```
-prover := qoneway.NewPreimageProver(homomorphism, H, v)
+prover := preimage.NewProver(homomorphism, H, v)
-verifier := qoneway.NewPreimageVerifier(homomorphism, H, u)
+verifier := preimage.NewVerifier(homomorphism, H, u)

 for j := 0; j < iterations; j++ {
 	proofRandomData := prover.GetProofRandomData()